Topological Graphic Passwords And Their Matchings Towards Cryptography: Introduction

 As known, public key and private key play important roles in cryptography nowadays.
-How to realize the authentication of public keys and private keys by ciphers with easy use and high level security?
-Graphical passwords (GPWs) emerged for alternative text-based passwords.
+How to realize the authentication of public keys and private keys by ciphers with easy to use and high level security?
+Graphical passwords (GPWs) emerged for alternative to text-based passwords.
 GPWs have been researched and applied in the real life for a long time, for example, QR code is popular in electronic commerce, open screen graphic cipher for smart mobiles, and so on (\cite{Suo-Zhu-Owen-2005, Biddle-Chiasson-van-Oorschot-2009, Gao-Jia-Ye-Ma-2013}).
-The existing GPWs are lack of frequent changed pictures and occupy huge spaces, and need users to learn more and have good memory, and do not provide more individual idea and personal making GPWs.
+The existing GPWs are lack of pictures frequently changed and occupy huge spaces of computer, and need users to learn more and have good memory, and do not support more individual ideas and personal making GPWs.

-For overcoming weak limits, Wang \emph{et al.} (\cite{Wang-Xu-Yao-2016, Wang-Xu-Yao-Key-models-Lock-models-2016}) have designed Topological graphic passwords (Topsnut-gpws) by an idea of ``topological structure pulsing number theory''.
-Clearly, Topsnut-gpws are naturally mathematical expression, and can be storage into computer by canonical matrices, and be operated quickly.
-Topsnut-gpws have such advantages: (i) no general polynomial algorithms for finding topological structures and colorings/labellings in graph theory, which are two basic components for producing Topsnut-gpws; (ii) easily yield text-based passwords, and such process is irreversible; (iii) easily operating like gesture passwords used in mobiles with touch screen; (iv) allow personal knowledge into making Topsnut-gpws for long time remembering; (v) huge spaces \cite{Yao-Zhang-Sun-Mu-Wang-Zhang-Yang-2018}, for instant, there are $t_{23}\approx 2^{179}$ and $t_{24}\approx 2^{197}$, where $t_p$ is the number of graphs of $p$ vertices, and over 200 existing labellings \cite{Gallian2016}.
-Thereby, Topsnut-gpws have provable security, computationally security and unbreakable in nowadays' computer.
+For overcoming weak limits of the existing GPWs, Wang \emph{et al.} (\cite{Wang-Xu-Yao-2016, Wang-Xu-Yao-Key-models-Lock-models-2016}) have designed Topological graphic passwords (Topsnut-gpws) by an idea of ``topological structure pulsing number theory''.
+Clearly, Topsnut-gpw is a mathematical expression of nature, and can be storage into computer by canonical matrices, and be operated quickly in computer.
+Topsnut-gpws have such advantages: (i) no general polynomial algorithms for finding topological structures and colorings/labellings in graph theory, which are two basic components for producing Topsnut-gpws; (ii) easily yield text-based passwords, and such procedure is irreversible; (iii) easily operating like gesture passwords used in mobiles with touch screen; (iv) allow personal knowledge into making Topsnut-gpws for long time remembering in mind; (v) huge spaces \cite{Yao-Zhang-Sun-Mu-Wang-Zhang-Yang-2018}, for instant, there are $t_{23}\approx 2^{179}$ and $t_{24}\approx 2^{197}$, where $t_p$ is the number of graphs of $p$ vertices, and over 200 existing labellings \cite{Gallian2016}, and so on.
+Thereby, Topsnut-gpws have provable security, computational security and unbreakable in nowadays' computer.
 We will study Topsnut-gpws by the matching of view in this article.